ten-protocol/go-ten/design/bridge_design.md

 This function should return all the messages between the requested indexes, by the specified sender on the specified topic.
 It is a more expensive way to get messages on-chain without relying on users to ferry them around.

+### MessageBus Internal workings - L1 to L2

+When a block from `L1` is processed by the `enclave` and transactions inside of it result in `MessagePublished` events, the `enclave` will submit them as messages to the inbox of the `L2` contract.
+This enables the `L2 smart contracts` to use/consume messages from `L1`.

+### MessageBus Internal workings - L2 to L1

+When a transaction on the `L2` results in `LogMessagePublished`, the event will automatically be added to the `Rollup header` by the `enclave`.
+Then the management contract will submit them to the `MessageBus` or they will directly be exposed.

 ### Fees